-Much writing center literature discussing race and racism appears invested in the confessional narrative-in descriptive storytelling about racism observed in the center.
-Often, writing center literature posits tutors and directors as white, American, and native speakers of English and then recounts a story where the inability to recognize the systemic nature of racism leads to a tutor or writer of color ending their relationship with their writing center.
-These narratives tend to posit justice as teaching white tutors and writing center staff how to approach tutoring writers of color.
-One example is The St. Martin's Sourcebook for Writing Tutors (2008), which opens with vignettes of different kinds of writing conferences in which the tutor is presented as an ostensibly white, middleclass, and American undergraduate struggling to meet a student's needs.
+As a case in point, we look to writing centers neither because they are anomalies nor the only site where we see confessional narratives.
+Rather, they exemplify one among many places across the curriculum and within institutions where the pattern manifests.
+As evidence, much writing center literature discussing race and racism appears invested in the confessional narrative-in descriptive storytelling about racism observed in the center.
+Often, writing center literature posits tutors and directors as white, American, and native speakers of English and then recounts a story where the inability to recognize the systemic nature of racism leads to a tutor or writer of color ending their relationship with their writing center staff how to approach tutoring writers of color.

+One example is The St. Martin's Sourcebook for Writing Tutors, which opens with vignettes of different kinds of writing conferences in which the tutor is presented as an ostensibly white, middle-class, and American undergraduate struggling to meet a student's needs.
 One pair named Patrick and Sabah work on a paper for Sabah's graduate seminar.
 Sabah, an international student from Singapore, struggles with talking about herself positively.
-She states, "In my country it is considered inappropriate and too prideful to brag on oneself" (p.
+She states, "In my country it is considered inappropriate and too prideful to brag on oneself" (Murphy & Sherwood, 2008, p.
 12).
 Patrick coaxes her to write confidently, but the text subtly emphasizes how his American values are more useful within the academy; the text states, "As an American, Patrick could boast of an accomplishment, or even take a justifiable pride in his achievements, but the same was not true for Sabah as a native of Singapore.
-Instead, her culture advocated restraint in discussing one's achievements and held that one should not claim excellence" (p.
+Instead, her culture advocated restraint in discussing one's achievements and held that one should not claim excellence" (Murphy & Sherwood, 2008, p.
 12).
 Sabah's inability to express pride is described purely in cultural terms and as a complication for a white American tutor to avoid when tutoring an international student.
 This rendering, like others we have read of writing conferences, examine a racially charged situation as a moment for a tutor to adapt, rather than to question, the systemic nature of power in tutoring.
-The global is collapsed and dismissed into the local, and one-time strategies of avoiding or downplaying racial tension in conferences trump long-term, expansive, and explicit ones.
+The global is collapsed and dismissed into the local.
+One-time strategies of avoiding or downplaying racial tension in conferences trump long-term, expansive, and explicit ones.

 In many staff education texts and handbooks that exist in writing center studies, the influence of tutors' identities on writers' self-disclosures is never discussed.
 The common characterizations of tutors and writers not only ignore the needs of tutors of color and international peer tutors, but also invest in and rely on white privilege and power.
 These narratives position students of color as liabilities to writing center discourse, resulting in a polarized/polarizing dynamic of liability where racial privilege emerges and is affirmed.
 White tutors, in turn, learn to work with writers of color and multilingual writers with a set methodology that limits the flexibility that marks good tutoring practice.
 Relying on the confessional narrative in our literature, conference spaces, and interpersonal relationships gives us a false sense of one-time, interventive response to racism, often fueling frustration when the "problem" of racism isn't immediately solved.
-These narratives do little more than reveal the presence of racism and express displeasure in its appearance at specific moments, in specific centers.
+These narratives do little more than reveal the presence of racism and express displeasure in its appearance at specific moments, in specific writing sites/spaces.